benfrick/docs-portfolio/src/doc/commerce/product/use-product-feeds.md

 None

 >**TIP:** Always check the specific API you are integrating with to confirm the correct URL format.
-Also, see the URL Patterns section of the [Using NDe APIs](/doc/getting-started/using-nike-apis.html#url-patterns) guide for info on Nike standards.
+Also, see the URL Patterns section of the [Using Nike APIs](/doc/getting-started/using-nike-apis.html#url-patterns) guide for info on Nike standards.

 ## API Quick Reference